natenho/Mockaco/README.md

 ## Delay attribute

-The time to wait after a response before calling the callback.
+The time to wait after a response before performing the callback.

 ## Timeout attribute

-Defines a time in milliseconds to wait the callback response before canceling the operation.
+Defines a time in milliseconds to wait the callback response before cancelling the operation.

 # Scripting